 Hotline (telephone number: 166001) operates from 10 am to 6 pm, seven days a week.

-Author’s estimation based on the number of calls and smoking prevalence.
+The author’s estimation is based on the number of calls and smoking prevalence.

 The application, named “I quit”, is free and can be downloaded here.